TechG3n/aconf/README.md

 This tool was originally meant to easily convert MAD ATVs to RDM+Atlas devices but has been made more generic over time.
 Today it will/can:
-- (still) allows for easy convertion from MAD
+- (still) allows for easy conversion from MAD
 - make use of default MAD rom (flash, power on for default installation, via command trigger aconf to finalize installation)
-- default MAD roms have been adjusted, see releases to directly use aconf (flash, insert usb flashdrive, power on)
+- default MAD roms have been adjusted, see releases to directly use aconf (flash, insert usb flash drive, power on)
 - enable atlas monitor to act upon disturbances
-- enable atvdetails sender/receiver to have all version related info, cpu/mem and monitor stastics of atv stored to db
+- enable atvdetails sender/receiver to have all version related info, cpu/mem and monitor statistics of atv stored to db
 - automatic update of atlas, pogo and scripts

 ## Setup aconf server side